Updated: Apr 26, 2019

 Three students of Turkey's prestigious Middle East Technical University (ODTÜ) in Ankara were detained for carrying placards that allegedly insulted President Recep Tayyip Erdoğan, the Ankara Chief Prosecutor’s Office said in a statement on Saturday.

-"An investigation has been launched into the incident and three people have been detained,” the statement said, adding that the placards were carried during ODTÜ’s graduation ceremony.
+"An investigation has been launched into the incident and three people have been detained,” the statement says, adding that the placards were carried during ODTÜ’s graduation ceremony.
 The Prosecutor’s Office did not specify which placards came under investigation.

 “We are saddened by the unpleasant incidents [during the graduation ceremony] and we do not approve them,” the university’s Rector’s Office also said in a statement on Saturday, according to a report by Hurriyet Daily News.